-- 701.27a To proliferate means to choose any number of permanents and/or players that have a counter, then give each one additional counter of each kind that permanent or player already has. - 701.27b In a Two-Headed Giant game, poison counters are shared by the team.
-If more than one player on a team is chosen this way, only one of those players can be given an additional poison counter.
-The player who proliferates chooses which player that is.
-See rule 810, "Two-Headed Giant Variant." - 701.28.
-Transform - 701.28a To transform a permanent, turn it over so that its other face is up.
+- 701.25b If an effect allows you to look at additional cards while you surveil, those cards are included among the cards you may put into your graveyard and on top of your library in any order. - 701.25c If a player is instructed to surveil 0, no surveil event occurs.
+Abilities that trigger whenever a player surveils won't trigger. - 701.25d An ability that triggers whenever a player surveils triggers after the process described in rule 701.25a is complete, even if some or all of those actions were impossible. - 701.26.
+Tap and Untap - 701.26a To tap a permanent, turn it sideways from an upright position.
+Only untapped permanents can be tapped. - 701.26b To untap a permanent, rotate it back to the upright position from a sideways position.
+Only tapped permanents can be untapped. - 701.27.
+Transform - 701.27a To transform a permanent, turn it over so that its other face is up.
 Only transforming tokens and permanents represented by transforming double-faced cards can transform.
-(See rule 712, "Double-Faced Cards.") - 701.28b Although transforming a permanent uses the same physical action as turning a permanent face up or face down, they are different game actions.
-Abilities that trigger when a permanent is turned face down won't trigger when that permanent transforms, and so on. - 701.28c If a spell or ability instructs a player to transform a permanent that isn't represented by a transforming token or a transforming double-faced card, nothing happens. - 701.28d If a spell or ability instructs a player to transform a permanent, and the face that permanent would transform into is represented by an instant or sorcery card face, or is a transforming token that was created with an instant or sorcery face, nothing happens. - 701.28e Some triggered abilities trigger when an object "transforms into" an object with a specified characteristic.
-Such an ability triggers if the object either transforms or converts (see rule 701.50) and has the specified characteristic immediately after it does so. - 701.28f If an activated or triggered ability of a permanent that isn't a delayed triggered ability of that permanent tries to transform it, the permanent does so only if it hasn't transformed or converted since the ability was put onto the stack.
+(See rule 712, "Double-Faced Cards.") - 701.27b Although transforming a permanent uses the same physical action as turning a permanent face up or face down, they are different game actions.
+Abilities that trigger when a permanent is turned face down won't trigger when that permanent transforms, and so on. - 701.27c If a spell or ability instructs a player to transform a permanent that isn't represented by a transforming token or a transforming double-faced card, nothing happens. - 701.27d If a spell or ability instructs a player to transform a permanent, and the face that permanent would transform into is represented by an instant or sorcery card face, or is a transforming token that was created with an instant or sorcery face, nothing happens. - 701.27e Some triggered abilities trigger when an object "transforms into" an object with a specified characteristic.
+Such an ability triggers if the object either transforms or converts (see rule 701.28) and has the specified characteristic immediately after it does so. - 701.27f If an activated or triggered ability of a permanent that isn't a delayed triggered ability of that permanent tries to transform it, the permanent does so only if it hasn't transformed or converted since the ability was put onto the stack.
 If a delayed triggered ability of a permanent tries to transform that permanent, the permanent does so only if it hasn't transformed or converted since that delayed triggered ability was created.
-In both cases, if the permanent has already transformed or converted, an instruction to do either is ignored.
+In both cases, if the permanent has already transformed or converted, an instruction to do either is ignored. - 701.27g Some spells and abilities refer to a "transformed permanent."
+This phrase refers to a permanent on the battlefield with its back face up that's also a transforming double-faced card or a transforming token.
+A permanent with its front face up is never considered a transformed permanent, even if it had its back face up previously.